 Whitehall Street, Yarraville

 You can make an evening of it at this park, with barbeques and nearby food trucks to feed the whole family.
-While you chow down, the secure fenced-off section is perfect for your dog to have a romp with some furry friends.
+The secure fenced-off section is perfect for your dog to have a romp with some furry friends.
 Why not make a night of it and enjoy dinner and some playtime?

 Some final dog walking tips:

-We want to stress that you do the right thing by your pup and everyone else in the park – always bring the poo bags, leash and best behaviour on the day.
+Do the right thing and always bring the poo bags, leash and best behaviour on the day.
 And as always in Australia, watch out in ANY outdoor park for snakes in spring and summer.
 Needless to say, it's also best to avoid the hottest part of the day.

-If you want to brush up on dog park manners before visiting a dog-friendly park.
+Be sure to brush up on dog park manners before visiting a dog-friendly park.
 Here is a blog post about dog walking etiquette and dog parks in general.
 And if you own a cat and feel a little left out – check out our official guide to cat-walking.
 It's a very different sport altogether.

 Visiting Melbourne, or looking for other dog-friendly activities?
 Check out our list of dog-friendly pubs.

 Enjoy spending time with your four-legged friend!
-If you ever need a dog walker to take your pup on a park adventure, just head to Pawshake and search for your local area.
+If you ever need a dog walker to take your pup on a dog park adventure, we can help.
+Just head to Pawshake and search for a dog walker in your local area.